Manang: The Capital of the Annapurna Circuit Trek

 However, because of the high altitude and remoteness, sources for food are limited.
 However, you can enjoy dal bhat, noodles, soups, and hot tea.
 Apart from this, solar-heated showers are available at some of the lodges.
 But water freezes during cold nights.

-out during a snow or storm.
+Although there is power, power can go out during a snow or storm.
 Internet is available but slow and costly.
+Overall, Thorang Phedi provides adequate services to recover and prepare before the high pass.

 Apparently, Thorang Phedi is famous for its spectacular landscape and mountain view.
 It is located beneath cliffs and glacier-fed ridges.
 Consequently, trekkers are exposed to unspoiled Himalayan landscape.